sreekarannaluru/sreekarannaluru/README.md

-- 👋 Hi, I’m @sreekarannaluru
+- 👋 Hi, I’m Sreekar Annaluru - I love if people call me "Desi Pickleball Guy".
-- 👀 Operations Engineer by profession.
+- 👀 Passionate Pickleball Player.
-- 🌱 Passionate about data analytics and management.
+- 🌱 Passionate about Pickleball.
-- 💞️ Looking to build products/services for people to use.
+- 💞️ Looking to build a career around the sport and reprsent India across the world.
-- 📫 How to reach me : Active on LinkedIn (Sreekar Annaluru).
+- 📫 How to reach me : Active on Instagram (Sreekar Sharma - @desipickleballguy).

 <!---
 sreekarannaluru/sreekarannaluru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.